TsangKwunHei/CPU-Architecture/README.md

 - run simple ARM program +
 - analysis of stages, cycles
 output :
 d.
-ALU via Verilog ;
+ALU via cpp ;
 - ADD, MINUS, AND, OR

 output : alu.v + testcase

-2 Be a better chip Acrhitect ; Before 2nd July
+2 Be a better chip Acrhitect
 -- Can work given instruction, deliver on time
+Hands on working